Old Voting Machines Confuse Some Texans During Midterm Election

 "Since 2016 there has been a lot of attention around election integrity," Taylor says.
 "We've done our best to get ahead of that and make sure that voters know that their votes are secure — but like anything, there are still going to be anxieties out there."

-Slattery says what's happening with the machines in Texas is easy to "identify and fix," as well.
-He says voters should also always double check all their votes before they cast their ballot and that the voting machines are old and finicky and, unfortunately, voters need to be extra vigilant.
+Slattery says that what is happening with the machines in Texas is easy to "identify and fix," as well.
+He says voters should also always double-check all their votes before they cast their ballot and that the voting machines are old and finicky and, unfortunately, voters need to be extra vigilant.

 "It appears they date back to the turn of the century," he says.
 "It really underscores how antiquated and backwards some of the Texas voting technology is."